 In July 2012 Clara and Mikhail married; his role as stepfather fully embraced without any question or hesitation.
 What made him most happy was his ability to help Clara.
 And he did.
 From children's birthday parties to homework help to teaching Andrew how to ride his bicycle, Mikhail was always a hands-on, yet respectful stepfather and giving husband.
 The lasts gift Mikhail gave Clara was a festive 50th birthday celebration just 11 days before his passing.
 It would later be learned that Mikhail's life was prolonged due to his high activity level and healthy habits.

 Now we can give back to Misha.
 Promoting a healthy lifestyle in honour of him will enable many generations to live longer and have time for charitable work or offer meaningful gifts.
 In lieu of flowers, please consider a charitable donation to the Ottawa Tennis and Lawn Bowling Club through their partnership with the National Sports Trust Fund.
 Please indicate “in Memory of Mikhail” with your donation at www.otlbc.com/donate, indicating Project #121 .

 A funeral mass for Mikhail will be held on Tuesday, June 11, 2019, at 11:00am at St. George's parish, 415 Piccadilly Ave.
 N, Ottawa ON K1Y 0H3.
 Please join Clara, Andrew and Irina downstairs for a reception in the parish hall following the mass.

 "You do not have a soul, you are a soul.
 You have a body" -C.S.
 Lewis

-To plant a tree in memory of Mikhail Khodjaiants, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Mikhail Khodjaiants, please visit our tribute store.